Alice C. Linsley

 A reader from Torrence, California has asked if the name Nehesi might be the same as the Biblical name Nahor.
 On the surface this seems a possibility since the vowels are not certain and the root is the same.
 Removing the vowels, we have NH as a common root.
 Na-Hor means the Na of Horus, that is to say "One who serves Horus."
 In the Akkadian, Na is a modal prefix indicating service to, affirmation, or affiliation.
 Nahor was apparently a Horite ruler-priest, as was his father Terah.
 Terah means priest.
 Terah and Nahor are not names.
 They are titles.

 Nehesi is also a title.
 It means One who serves Hesi.
-There is a relationship between the names in that Hesi was another name for Hathor-Meri, Horus' mother.
-However, the names do not designate the same person.
-Shrines were dedicated to both Horus and Hathor throughout ancient Canaan.
+Hesi refers to wisdom.
+There is a relationship between the Nehesi and Nahor in that both appear to be dedicated to Horus and his mother Hathor-Meri, the patroness of smiths and an ancient symbol of wisdom (sophia).
+Shrines were dedicated to both Horus and Hathor throughout ancient Canaan, Syria and Lebanon.
 These were mound cities with water sources.
 Tell-Hesi is an example.
 Other mound shrines included Hazor and Beersheba.

 Nahor was Abraham's older brother.
 He was named after his maternal grandfather.
 Nahor the Younger ascended to the throne of his father Terah in the region of Aram Naharaim, between the western Tigris and the Euphrates.
 This territory was ruled by Nimrod, one of Nahor's ancestors (Gen. 10:8-12).

-Ta-Seti means "Land of the Bow."
 Terah is a title found among the ancient Nubians.
 Tera-neter designated a nobleman of the Ainu people, pre-dynastic inhabitants of the Upper Nile.
-Neter means ruler or king.
+Neter refers to ruler or a deified king.
 Neter was retained in the Coptic language as Nuti.
-Some Nubians had black skin and others had red skin, as shown above.
-The greatest genetic diversity exists even today in Africa.

 The Line of Nahor the Elder